 • Condition known as gangrene can cause the skin to appear green prior to turning black.

-If you notice your skin pigment changing consult your doctor immediately, as it may be a sign of a more serious medical condition.
+If you notice the color of your skin changing, contact your doctor immediately, as it may be a sign of a more serious medical condition.